GrantsTracks2121/hike-the-ministik-Nov2024/content/get-started/ministik-hiking-trails.md

 {{< figure-right-justified
     src="/get-started/images/EnchantedForest.jpg"
-    alt="A section of the Waskahegan Trail through \"The Enchanted Forest\"" caption="A section of the Waskahegan Trail through \"The Enchanted Forest\"" >}}Hiking in the Ministik is unique when compared to other destinations in the area because trails here are largely **unmaintained**.
-That means that throughout the seasons of a year, and the years of a decade nature does what it does: it slowly alters the character of trails, often obsuring them with overgrowth in the short run and completely reclaiming them in the long run.
+    alt="A section of the Waskahegan Trail through \"The Enchanted Forest\"" caption="A section of the Waskahegan Trail through \"The Enchanted Forest\"" >}}Hiking in the Ministik is unique when compared to other hiking destinations in the area because trails here are largely **unmaintained**.
+In the Ministik, nature is almost completely left alone to its "naturing".
+Growth and decay slowly alter the character of trails, often obsuring them with overgrowth in the short run and completely reclaiming them in the long run.

-This means that in the Ministik, nature almost completely left alone to its "naturing".
-This gives the place a "wild" character because human interaction with the any hiking trails is at a minimum.

-Since the trails in the Ministik are unmaintained, that means they can be unpredictable.
-That may be a reason for many people to avoid the area especially if the goal is an easy, leisurely stroll without having to pay heed to navigating a hiking route.
+ This lack of trail maintenance gives the place a "wild" character, which means it can be unpredictable.
+That may be a reason for many people to avoid the area, especially if the goal is an easy, leisurely stroll without having to pay heed to navigating a hiking route.

 This same unpredictability may also be the very reason for others to be keen to hike the area because with it brings a real sense of exploration, discovery and a feeling of experiencing nature that has not been molded to any large extent by humans.